Who we are

 We don’t have a big corporation backing us.
 No magazine, no TV network.
 We are self-sustaining.
 On the revenue side, we are a four-legged stool.
 Together they make a unique business model that allows us to pay people fairly and deliver great content.

 2) Advertising.
-We're old school.
+We’re old school.
 I actually went to journalism school and came up in an era when there was a wall between advertising and editorial.
 I do not like placing ads in articles so I confine all ads to the top, sides, and bottom of the page so they are not intrusive.
-If you look on the right side on the desktop version of the site, a lot of what appears to be ads are really my recommendations of products I love that I know can help you become a better cook.
+If you look on the right side on the desktop version of the site, a lot of what appear to be ads are really my recommendations of products I love that I know can help you become a better cook.
 Click on them and they take you to an article on this site, not to a manufacturer.
 Also, some of them are for charitable causes.

 Neither do I sell ads.
 I use companies called “ad networks” to sell ads and we have a sales director who helps.
 Networks typically take about 40% right off the top.
 Lately ad rates have been declining rapidly.
 Websites and blogs who depend on ads are hurting.